Celtic blast Bolingoli's 'stupidity' after quarantine breach

 Bolingoli travelled to Spain without the club's knowledge and did not follow quarantine rules when returning from the country.

-He then featured in Celtic's 1-1 draw against Kilmarnock, with his indiscretion coming after two Aberdeen players had tested positive for coronavirus.
+He then featured in Celtic's 1-1 draw against Kilmarnock on Sunday, with his indiscretion coming after two Aberdeen players had tested positive for coronavirus.

 Eight Aberdeen players issued an apology having broken guidelines by visiting a bar in the aftermath of their opening-weekend defeat to Rangers.

-The Scottish government threatened to pause the Scottish Premiership season and Celtic did not hold back in its condemnation of Bolingoli, who the club said has tested negative for COVID-19.
+The Scottish government threatened to pause the Scottish Premiership season and Celtic did not hold back in their condemnation of Bolingoli, who the club said has tested negative for COVID-19.

 "Celtic Football Club unreservedly condemns and apologises for the behaviour of the player Boli Bolingoli in travelling to Spain without informing the club and in failing to observe quarantine restrictions," a statement from the club read.